Fodilahy-mena/Birthday-Database/readme.md

 ### Improvements

 - We had quite a plenty of time to accomplish the project but it is only challenging.
-The changes that I made can't be saved in the local storage - meaning, it goes back as it was after refreshing the page.

 ### Experience